RaphaelIT7/gmod-holylib/README.md

 end)
 ```

-#### IGModAudioChannel, string(errMsg - nil) IGModAudioChannel:CreateEncoder(string fileName, number bassFlags = 0)
+#### IGModAudioChannelEncoder, string(errMsg - nil) IGModAudioChannel:CreateEncoder(string fileName, number bassFlags = 0)
 callback - `function(success, errMsg) end`<br>
 bassFlags - bitflags, see https://www.un4seen.com/doc/#bassenc/BASS_Encode_Start.html<br>
 fileName - The filename to use to write, or just the encoder.<br>
 If a valid file name/above 8 characters, the file is written into the `DATA` path<br>

-Creates a encoder and returns it, on failure it returns `false` with the second return value containing the error reason<br>
+Creates a encoder and returns it, on failure it returns `nil` with the second return value containing the error reason<br>
 You can still provide a full filename into which the channel its bound to is slowly written<br>
 unlike `IGModAudioChannel:EncodeToDisk` this works on non-`decode` channels though it written bit by bit as the channel plays.<br>
 Valid encoders are:<br>